syncfusion-content/blazor-docs/blazor/media-query/break-points.md

 ## Custom media breakpoints

-The Blazor Media Query component allows you to define custom media breakpoints by using the [MediaBreakpoints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfMediaQuery.html#Syncfusion_Blazor_SfMediaQuery_MediaBreakpoints) property of the Media Query to customize the appearance of the web application depending on your unique needs.
+The Blazor Media Query component allows you to define custom media breakpoints by using the [MediaBreakpoints](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.SfMediaQuery.html#Syncfusion_Blazor_SfMediaQuery_MediaBreakpoints) property to customize the appearance of the web application depending on your unique needs.

 ```cshtml